 The rooms of the Nantes History Museum covering the slave trade may be visited independently or with a guide (1h30).
 There is no guided tour for the Memorial.
 The historical visit to the Nantes History Museum about the slave trade should be separate from the commemorative visit of the Memorial in order to avoid possible confusion between history and memory.

-– Self-guided tour of the walk « De l’histoire à la mémoire » (from History to Memory), entry is free, but reservations are required
+– Self-guided tour of the walk « De l’histoire à la mémoire » (from History to Memory), free entry

 The guided tour is free for elementary school groups and Greater Nantes area schools (depending on availability).